abeidahmed/book-review-app/README.md

 #### About the app

-The app will be a full-stack app and currently I'm writing the backend for the app.
+The app will be a full-stack app with jwt token authentication and more.
 The tech stack I'll be using are:

 - Apollo server